helenzhao093/MLMethods/README.md

 - selector : the base feature selection algorithm
 - splitter : method for generating subsets of the dataset
 - combine : method for combining feature rankings; options are listed above
-- threshold: if combine is a ranking option then threshold is set to obtain number of features. if combine is vote-threshold then threshold is the number of times a feature has to be selected to be in the final set.
+- threshold: if combine is a ranking option then threshold is set to number of features to select. if combine is vote-threshold then threshold is the number of times a feature has to be selected to be in the final set.

 ### Example